|

 existed before the world was created (John 17:5).
 He has always

 existed as a member of the Divine Godhead.
-He is one with the
+He is one with the Father

-God (Deuteronomy 6:4).
+(Deuteronomy 6:4).
 Because Jesus is a part of the One Eternal

 Godhead He took part in the creation.
 The Bible teaches that Jesus